routegy/routegy-docs/app/docs/tutorial/routegy-at-a-glance.md

 # Routegy at a glance

-Routegy was designed to empower people to interact with infrastructure and physical spaces in streamlined ways.
+Routegy makes building no-code microapps quick and easy.
+Routegy microapps empower people to interact with your infrastructure and physical spaces in streamlined ways.
 Here’s a high-level overview of how Routegy works.

 ## People interact with apps

-[Routegy apps](/reference/apps/) are web-based and represent common points of interaction, accomplish specific tasks that may span multiple parts of your infrastructure, and contain context to further optimize your processes.
-Common interactions include reporting issues, making requests, starting chat conversations, providing feedback, or even making purchases.
+[Routegy apps](/reference/apps/) open in a web browser and represent common points of interaction, accomplish specific tasks that may span multiple parts of your infrastructure, and contain context to further optimize your processes.
+Common interactions include reporting issues, making requests, starting chat conversations, providing feedback, and even making purchases.

+TODO: Image of an app

 ## Groups organize your apps

 Apps belong to [groups](/reference/groups/), which are structured in a tree-like hierarchy.
-These can represent physical things, like `1st Floor` or `Jamrich Building`, people (E.g. `Employees -> Jane Smith`) or virtual things like `Production Website` or `Inventory`.
+These can represent physical things, like `1st Floor` or `HQ Building 1`, people (E.g. `Employees -> Jane Smith`), or virtual things like `Production Website` or `Inventory`.

 You don't have to use groups, but they're always there if the need for more organization arises.